Call (855) 557-0555

 “I asked the doctor where the statistics came from, and she said not from people like me but from people much older.
 They had no data on patients like me.
 That was a low point for me,” Sarah said.

-Sarah moved out of shared housing with her friends and into an apartment with her mother, who took care of Sarah during her treatment: several weeks of daily radiation to her left arm, where the cancer had accumulated, and an oral chemotherapy.
+Sarah moved out of the apartment she shared with friends and into an apartment with her mother, who took care of Sarah during her treatment: several weeks of daily radiation to her left arm, where a hole in the bone had formed from the cancer, and oral chemotherapy and steroids.

-Bone marrow transplantation, also called hematopoietic cell transplantation, tends to give the best results in terms of slowing or stopping the disease and prolonging survival in people who are good candidates.
-Once radiation and chemotherapy put her cancer in remission, Sarah began the road to transplant under the care of Dr. Holmberg as well as John Pagel, MD, PhD, associate professor of medical oncology, and William Bensinger, MD, professor of medicine, both from the UW School of Medicine.
+Once radiation and chemotherapy put her cancer in remission, Sarah began the road to transplant under the care of Dr. Holmberg and two other medical oncologists.
 Treated with more chemotherapy to kill her immune system, Sarah received her bone marrow transplant on Dec.
 6, 2005.

-Because Sarah was extremely susceptible to infections, her mother was very careful with Sarah.
+Because Sarah was extremely susceptible to infections, she had to be very careful.
 “It was so frustrating.
 No friends were allowed to visit.
 I couldn’t even push the elevator button for fear of germs,” Sarah said.
 “I wanted to be independent, but I had no control over what was going on in my body.”

-As she recovered, Sarah was never so excited to get back to her old life, to move back in with her friends when her mother returned to Ohio, and to just be a normal person again.
-Six months after her transplant, Robert Rostomily, MD, a professor of neurosurgery at the UW School of Medicine, performed surgery to remove a mass behind Sarah’s eye that had been found on a pre-bone marrow transplant MRI.
+Six months after her transplant, Robert Rostomily, MD, a professor of neurosurgery at the UW School of Medicine, performed surgery to remove an unrelated mass behind Sarah’s eye that had been found incidentally on a pre-bone marrow transplant MRI.
 “And that was that,” Sarah said.
 Her treatment was over.